MineKing9534/DiscordUtils/Readme.md

 The MenuComponent is another extension for the ButtonComponent.
 When pressed, it displays a different menu.
 This mechanic can be used to have a menu with multiple frames.
 By default, the current state is transferred to the new menu.
 To change this behavior, you can use `setStateCreator`.

+### StringSelectComponent

+The StringSelectComponent is a component that allows users to select between multiple options.
+You can dynamically set these options.
+You can also set a minimum and a maximum for the options a user has to select.

+### EntitySelectComponent

+The EntitySelectComponent is similar to StringSelectComponent, but instead of custom options, a user has to select between users, channels or roles.
+You can specify the entity type in the constructor.

 ## Help Manager

 ## List Manager